richardvenneman/appsignal-docs/source/ruby/installation.md

 gem "appsignal"
 ```

-Then run `bundle install` to instal the gem.
+Then run `bundle install` to install the gem.

 To install AppSignal in your application we recommend you run the `appsignal install` command.
 Please provide it with your [Push API key](/appsignal/terminology.html#push-api-key) to configure it properly.